kennysmithed/oels2026/assessment/oels_assignment_faq.md

 ### Is the word limit for the report strict?

-Yes it is - we will deduct marks if you go over the word limit.
+Yes it is - we will stop reading if you go over the word limit.

 ## Does the word limit for the report include the references section?